develop-me/blog-resources/base/index.md

 <div class="js__base" data-base="2" data-default="1010"></div>

-Any number that can be stored in a decimal representation can also be stored in a binary representation.
+Any number that can be represented in decimal can also be represented in binary.

 There are pros and cons to storing things in binary.
 The obvious disadvantage is that most people don't find binary very easy to read.

 > There are only 10 types of people: those that understand binary and those that don't

-You'll also notice that the numbers are much longer: “15” requires four symbols and to store “1024” requires eleven symbols.
+You'll also notice that the numbers are much longer: “15” requires four symbols and to represent “1024” requires eleven symbols.

 But binary has one really nice advantage.
 You only need two values: “0” and “1”.
 These can be represented physically with *low* voltage and *high* voltage in electronic circuitry, making it perfect for computers.

 It would be perfectly possible to create a computer that used the decimal system for representing numbers.
 But, computers have to store and transmit data physically, so to store ten possible symbols you'd need ten different physical states.

-Have a play with binary below (you won't be able to get higher than 63):
+Have a play with binary below.
+Remember you can only use “0” and “1” and you won't be able to get higher than 63:

 <div class="js__base" data-base="2" data-default="101010"></div>

 ## Base 16: Hexadecimal

 Binary is great for computers, but, as we've already said, it's not very good for humans.
-Unfortunately if you convert a binary number to a decimal number there's not a consistent mapping between the number of symbols required to store it: the four symbols binary number “1000” is “8” in decimal (one symbol) but the binary number “1010” is “10” in decimal (two symbols).
+Unfortunately if you convert a binary number to a decimal number there's not a consistent mapping between the number of symbols required to represent it: the four symbols binary number “1000” is “8” in decimal (one symbol) but the binary number “1010” is “10” in decimal (two symbols).
 This makes it difficult to work with.

 If the base we use is a *power* of the original base, you will always get a consistent mapping.
 In the case of Base 16 (2<sup>4</sup>), four symbols of binary will always equal one symbol of hexadecimal.